When to Apply Fungicide on LawnsJanuary 16, 2021

 The disease appears in shady and humid areas, especially in the fall.
 The leaves become covered with a whitish felting.
 In the most severe cases, the plant can die.

-- Treatments: Treated with a fungicide.
+- Treatments: Treated with a natural fungicide for plants.

 - Prevention: Scarify and aerate your lawn regularly.
 Prune trees or shrubs that provide too much shade.